-Discover is a huge, interdisciplinary research database which includes the catalog of all items in our library in addition to multiple article databases including PsycInfo, ERIC and others mentioned below.
+Discover is a huge, interdisciplinary tool combines many research databases together into one global search.
+It includes the catalog of all items in our library in addition to multiple article databases including PsycInfo, ERIC and others mentioned below.
 It's great for exploring a topic or for casting a wide net to find a very obscure item.

 The library will place a copy of each required book that has been listed in the course catalog by your instructor on reserve in the library for short-term loan.
 The copy may be a print book available at the Circulation Desk for a 3 hour check out or an ebook available online.
 Articles that your faculty have requested be digitized for your use will be available in your course Moodle site